ArcadeHustle/AtariVCSroot/README.md

 Apertis v2020 \n \l
 ```

-Multiple partitions are for use by the running Apertis instance.
+Multiple partitions are for use by the running Apertis instance.<br>
-/dev/mmcblk0p4 is the /var partition for Apertis
+/dev/mmcblk0p4 is the /var partition for Apertis<br>
-/dev/mmcblk0p7 is the main linux OS
+/dev/mmcblk0p7 is the main linux OS<br>
-/dev/mmcblk0p8 is the backup linux OS
+/dev/mmcblk0p8 is the backup linux OS<br>
-/dev/mmcblk0p9 is the /home partition for Apertis
+/dev/mmcblk0p9 is the /home partition for Apertis<br>

 Once you've gained root access via this repo you should see the following result:
 ```